ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 =================

-In ArduPilot tail-sitters are any VTOL aircraft type that rotates the fuselage (and autopilot) then moving between forward flight and hover.
+In ArduPilot tail-sitters are any VTOL aircraft type that rotates the fuselage (and autopilot) when moving between forward flight and hover.

 Despite the name, not all tails-sitters land on their tails.
 Some are "belly landers", where they lie down flat for landing to improve